akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 processed.

 * Stashed commands are discarded if the actor (entity) is passivated or rebalanced by Cluster Sharding.
-* Stashed commands are discarded if the actor is restarted (or stopped) due to that an exception was thrown from processing a command or side effect after persisting.
+* Stashed commands are discarded if the actor is restarted (or stopped) in case an exception was thrown from processing a command or side effect after persisting.
 * Stashed commands are preserved and processed later in case of failure in storing events if an `onPersistFailure` backoff supervisor strategy is defined.

 It's allowed to stash messages while unstashing.
 Those newly added commands will not be processed by the